Content

 Text

-• Was it a new concept or a variation of an existing idea?
+• Is it a new concept or a variation of an existing idea?

-• Can this innovation be applied to other hospice and palliative care organisations?
+• Can the innovation be replicated or adapted for use in other hospice or palliative care services?

 Text